LeviJunior21/DROPS-NML-1/MatrizCofatores.md

 $$Adj(A) = Cof(A)^{T}$$
 $$A^{-1} = \frac{1}{det(A)} .
 Adj(A)$$

-Lembrando que para calcular inversas, temos 3 métodos, uma delas usa cofator.
+Lembrando que para calcular inversas, temos 3 métodos e uma delas usa a matriz dos cofatores.